 Despite your belief that there is absolutely NO TRUE PURPOSE for your own being, you still get up every day and do something that has no purpose beyond its impact, good or bad, on those around you.

-The only time I ever said that I didn’t have a true purpose, was that day in 8th grade when my crush asked to borrow a pen and I stammered out, “Fuck.
-What?
-Pen.
+The only time I ever said that I didn’t have a true purpose, was that day in 8th grade when my crush asked to borrow a pen and I stammered out, “P-pen.
 I had a pen.
 I have a pen.
-Yes, you can have my pen.” and proceeded to hand him my ruler.
+Yes, you can have my pen,” and proceeded to hand him my ruler.
 I promptly went home and wrote in my diary: “I am such a fucking loser.
-I couldn’t even say just one word and hand him my pen.
-I am so useless!”.
+I couldn’t get a pen right.
+I am so useless!”
 Outside of that rather bleak moment in my past, I have always felt I have a purpose.
 The difference between my purpose and your purpose, Phil, is that my purpose relates to that which is real all around me.
 Yours, well… yours requires fairy tales, imaginary friends and ghosts.

 I get up every day and do something because there is a purpose.
-There is a purpose to my son, my husband, me and my dog.
-It has a purpose to my Mom, my Dad and when I write here on Godlessmom.com, it has a purpose to the thousands of people who visit this site every day, whether they agree with me or not.
+There is a purpose to my son, my daughter, my husband, me and my dog.
+My life has a purpose to my Mom, my Dad and my non-profit work.
+There is purpose when I write here on Godlessmom.com, and there is purpose to the people who visit this site every day, whether they agree with me or not.
 Why do I need more purpose than that?
-I find it sad and sort of pathetic that you do.

 I am sincerely impressed that, with absolutely NO MORAL PURPOSE, you, for the most part, are good citizens, friends, spouses, and parents.